Proven-Paradox/shaper-system/Handbook.md

 #### Ataraxia
 If you have not moved between the beginning of your previous turn and your current turn, you may reduce the MP cost of any Spells you cast by your Hero Tier (to a minimum of 0).

-#### Barrier Ward
-Any target affected by a Ward you cast also gains Shield equal to your Soul.
-This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Soul each Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).
-The shield lasts as long as your Ward remains in place.
-If the Ward is removed by an effect that deals damage, the Shield fades AFTER absorbing damage from that effect.

 #### Bloodlust
 When you successfully kill or knock out a foe, your next attack is made at Boon 6.